for-GET/katt/README.md

     * `validate` to be called with `expected`, `actual`, `params`, `callbacks`
     * `progress` to be called with `transaction_result`

+A request can also be configured via HTTP request headers:

+* `x-katt-request-timeout` would take precedence over the `request_timeout` param
+* `x-katt-request-sleep` would delay the request for a specific amount of milliseconds

 ### If you would like to disable JSON support